widelang/draft/README.md

 ### Printing Entity Type

-Wheneven you wanna know the type of an Entity you enclose the Entity name with `:` and you can get its type name:
+Wheneven you wanna know the type of an Entity you enclose the Entity name with `:` and you can get its string type name:

 ```lua
 () => {